-Marine protected areas are notoriously tricky to understand; there are a variety of designations which are often overlapping and providing different levels of protection.
+Marine protected areas are notoriously tricky to understand and there are a variety of designations (often overlapping) which provide different levels of protection.
 It can get confusing, so we have tried to make things a little simpler for you:

 Marine Conservation Zones